CiroFerrari/foodies-strapi-api/README.md

 - Add the ".env" file in the root directory of the Strapi project.
 It will make all the connections work.

 Then, a fast start of the whole project is:
-- Open the Strapi project in one window of VSCode and run the command "npm run develop".
-It will start Strapi server on localhost:1337
+- Open the Strapi project in one window of VSCode and run the commands "npm install" and then "npm run develop".
+It will install the dependencies and then start Strapi server on localhost:1337
-- Open a new window of VSCode with the React App project, and run the command "npm start".
-It will start the React App on localhost:3000.
+- Open a new window of VSCode with the React App project, and run the commands "npm install" and then "npm start".
+It will install the dependencies and then start the React App on localhost:3000.
 ```

 # 🚀 Getting started with Strapi